miriamin/joke-detection/README.md

 Former research in computational humor was mainly carried out on Humor Generation and Humor Detection.
 None of the humor generators presented so far were able to produce human-like humor.
-From my investigations I concluded two approaches which seemed promising for the advancement of joke generators – a generative and a restrictive approach.
+From my previous investigations I concluded two approaches which seemed promising for the advancement of joke generators – a generative and a restrictive approach.
 A generative approach to humor generation would aim at